LSchlierf/Bingo/README.md

 # Buzzword Bingo React app

-This is the code for my buzzword bingo Website, which is available [here](https://bs-bingo.vercel.app)
+This is the code for my buzzword bingo website, which is available [here](https://bs-bingo.vercel.app).

 ## Usage